Misha-ZenBit/admin-panel/README.md

 ![](public/img/login.JPG)

-**Then you will be taken to the category page, where you will have the opportunity to `add` `delete` or `edit` categories**
+**Then you will be taken to the category page, where you will have the opportunity to `add` `delete` or `edit` categories** When creating a category, you need to enter the name of the category and select a color, then click the `Add` button

 ![](public/img/categories.JPG)